databricks/spark-csv/README.md

 # CSV Data Source for Apache Spark 1.x

-__NOTE__: This functionality has been inlined in Apache Spark 2.x.
-This package is in maintenance mode and we only accept critical bug fixes.
+__NOTE: This functionality has been inlined in Apache Spark 2.x.
+This package is in maintenance mode and we only accept critical bug fixes.__

 A library for parsing and querying CSV data with Apache Spark, for Spark SQL and DataFrames.